Moneymoney122/boot-script/README.md

 - libirecovery: https://github.com/libimobiledevice/libirecovery

-- ipwndfu, gaster or some other tool that's capable of putting your device in pwned dfu mode with signature checks removed
+- ipwndfu, gaster or some other tool that is capable of putting your device in pwned dfu mode with signature checks removed

    - if you use any other tool than ipwndfu/gaster then you will need to pwn your device with sigchecks removed and then run the script and when you get to the pwning part of the script you will need to enter the option "already pwned"